 Yes, except in one important sense: we're not certified organic by the USDA.
 In the future, we would consider becoming certified, but for now, the paperwork and costs don't make sense.
 We rigorously follow organic practices on the farm: we use no synthetic pesticides or fertilizers, we use no GMOs, we plant habitat for pollinators, and we use lots of compost to nourish the soil.
 You're welcome to visit the farm to see for yourself!

 How do you set the price?

 We make our living by the CSA: it's how we sell 98% of our produce.
 The price reflects what we need in order to pay ourselves and all employees a wage of $14.25 to $16 per hour, while still covering expenses and making improvements to the farm.
 Here's a copy of our budget, if you'd like to look into the numbers.
-If you can’t afford a CSA share, email us: with community help, we hope to offer some shares on a sliding scale this year.
+If you can’t afford a CSA share, email us: with community help, we're offering some shares on a sliding scale this year.

 Can I pay in installments?

 Yes.
 It's a big help to the farm if you pay in full at sign-up, but it's fine to pay in monthly installments, too.
 If you're worried that the installment plan may not work for you, just email us and we can work something out.

 At this time, no. But if you know someone else who's interested in a box, we do have several members who split their box with a friend or coworker, or who alternate delivery weeks.